bilalgoktas/crypto-app-server/README.md

-# Cryptocurrencies Data App Server
+# Cryptocurrencies Data API Server
+Data taken from coinmarketcap.com

 ### Please run the server with ``--experimental-json-modules`` flag as it contains imported json files.